 Under the modified accrual basis of accounting, revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current period.
-Accordingly, revenues are recorded when received in cash, except that revenues subject to accrual

-(generally 60 days after year-end) are recognized when due.
+Accordingly, revenues are recorded when received in cash, except that revenues subject to accrual (generally 60 days after year-end) are recognized when due.
 Revenues are available if collected within the current period or soon enough afterwards to pay liabilities of the current period.
 The Board considers revenues to be available if collected within sixty days of the end of the fiscal year.
 The Board operates under a biennial license renewal policy.
-Licensees that hold an odd numbered license (odd numbered last digit) renew during odd numbered years while licensees that hold an even numbered license (even numbered last digit) renew during even numbered years Expenditures are recorded in the accounting period in which the related fund liability is incurred.
+Licensees with an odd birth year (odd numbered last digit) renew during odd numbered years while licensees with an even birth year (even numbered last digit) renew during even numbered years Expenditures are recorded in the accounting period in which the related fund liability is incurred.